sriranjan06/Serenity-Homes/serenity-homes-ui/DevelopmentDocumentation.md

 import Link from react-router-dom wrap each of the <li> within a <Link to="/"> tag to ensure that routing takes places in the SPA without loading
 \\
+let us create our api folder
+go to the root directory of the project and type npm init -y create a folder called serenity-homes-api create an index.js file within the api folder install express within the root directory of the project with the command npm install express write this within the index.js in api folder import express from 'express';

+const app = express();

+app.listen(3000, () => {
+    console.log("Server is running on port 3000");
+})
+got to root directory's package.json file and add type:"modules" after main: now, to run the file, type node serenity-homes-api/index.js in root directory terminal to ensure that the api/server side auto reloads, we need a package called nodemon npm install nodemon got to root package.json and delete the "test" under "scripts" write two new commands under "scripts"
+    "dev": "nodemon serenity-homes-api/index.js",
+    "start": "node serenity-homes-api/index.js"
+now, npm run dev command will run nodemon and will start the server nodemon is used to restart the server automatically each time any changes are made to it mv .git ../ command is used to move the git tracking file from a child directory to a parent directory move the .gitignore file from the child directory into the root directory of the project so that all the node modules aren't pushed into the github repository